gradle/gradle/design-docs/gradle-2.0.md

 ## Tooling API tidy-ups

+* Remove support from the consumer for providers earlier than 1.0-milestone-8:
+    * Consumer fails with a decent error message instead of falling back to the methods on `ConnectionVersion4`.
+    * Add integration test coverage.
+* Remove support from the provider for consumers earlier than 1.2.
+    * Change the implementation of methods on `ConnectionVersion4` and `InternalConnection` to fail with a decent error message.
+    * Model implementations no longer need to implement `ProjectVersion3` or the internal protocol interfaces.
+    * Add integration test coverage.
-* Move `UnsupportedBuildArgumentException` and `UnsupportedOperationConfigurationException` up to `o.g.tooling`, to remove package cycle from API.
+* Move `UnsupportedBuildArgumentException` and `UnsupportedOperationConfigurationException` up to `org.gradle.tooling`, to remove package cycle from the API.

 ## Remove support for convention objects